About this Archive

 Oral history interviews collected for the research project ‘Sources of the Sacred: Migration, Modernity and Religious Identity in Global London’ by Dr Jane Garnett and Dr Alana Harris, both in the Department of History at the University of Oxford.

-The aim of the research was to explore the ways in which membership or association with a church community provided structures and opportunities to negotiate successfully the experience of post-World War II migration to Britain– through the formation of new communities, access to information and support, and the practice of both familiar and creatively reconceptualized religious devotions and customs.
-Another strand of the project explored the ways in which faith leaders, community organizers, the Tower Hamlets and Newham Borough Councils, and other third sector organizations mobilized churches’ infrastructure and networks to support migrants (those newly arrived, or of much longer standing) and help them settle in East London.
+The aim of the research was to explore the ways in which membership or association with a church community provided structures and opportunities to negotiate successfully the experience of post-World War Two migration to Britain.
+This might be through the formation of new communities, access to information and support, and the practice of both familiar and creatively reconceptualised religious devotions and customs.
+Another strand of the project explored the ways in which faith leaders, community organisers, the Tower Hamlets and Newham Borough Councils, and other third sector organisations mobilised churches’ infrastructure and networks to support migrants (those newly arrived, or of much longer standing) and help them settle in East London.